AloisSeckar/demos-nuxt/nuxt-api/README.md

 ## Nuxt 3 minimal starter
-This demo shows how to create and consume Nuxt server-side API.
+This demo shows how to create and consume [Nuxt](https://nuxt.com/) server-side API.

 ### How to use
 1. `git checkout demos-nuxt project`
-2. `cd nuxt-minimal`
+2. `cd nuxt-api`
 3. `npm install`
 4. `npm run dev`
 5. `localhost:3000`